 Knowing I wanted to train with the very best minds in the field of psychology, I accepted an offer to work with Dr. Charles Spielberger at the University of South Florida.
-Dr. Spielberger is one of the most well-known personality assessment experts of the 21st century.
+Dr. Spielberger (now deceased) was one of the most well-known personality assessment experts of the 21st century.
 With Dr. Spielberger, I published both peer-reviewed scientific journal articles and book chapters, and gathered data on over 1,000 children to develop a measure of anger, now adapted into 14 languages.

-During my three years with Dr. Spielberg, we worked evenings and weekends, because I was hungry to absorb all I could from a verifiable “Sherlock Holmes” of psychology!
+During my three years with Dr. Spielberger, we worked evenings and weekends, because I was hungry to absorb all I could from a verifiable “Sherlock Holmes” of psychology!
 I then completed my psychology residency at the University of Florida, at Shands Hospital.
 I further developed my assessment skills in this medical setting by working with a full array of medical and psychological specialties, including pediatrics, education, immunology, cardiology, neurology, neuropsychology and psychiatry.

 I completed my required postdoctoral hours by working for a full year with severely disturbed children at the Hillsborough County School System in Tampa, Florida.
 During this time, I further developed my growing expertise with children, school psychology, educational psychology and psychoeducational assessment.

 I set up my private practice around 2002 in Tucson, Arizona, USA, knowing my vision was to diligently focus on becoming a leading “psychological detective” in my field.
 Early on in my practice, Tucson’s Carondelet St. Joseph’s Hospital asked me to lead their effort to set up a pre-surgery psychological assessment program, given my medical psychology background.